siskajakub/relativity-azure-translator/README.md

 Translation log can be viewed from the Relativity front-end via attached Relativity Script.

 # Notes
-Relativity Azure Translator mass operation was developed and tested in Relativity Server 2022 and 2023.
+Relativity Azure Translator mass operation was developed and tested for Relativity Server 2022, 2023 and 2024.
 Relativity Azure Translator mass operation works correctly only with UTF-8 text.